-In this course, you will learn more acupuncture points.
+In AA2: Clinical Applications in Anatomical Acupuncture, you will learn more acupuncture points.
 You will use your knowledge of these new points combined with what you have learned in AA1 to treat a variety of conditions with acupuncture.
-Additionally you will explore the use of electrotherapy as a treatment option.
-Some of the clinical applications reviewed include: trigeminal neuralgia, TMJ, whiplash, frozen shoulder, knee conditions, lumbosacral and hip conditions.
+Additionally, you will explore the use of electrotherapy as a treatment option.
+Some of the clinical applications reviewed will include trigeminal neuralgia, TMJ, whiplash, frozen shoulder, knee conditions, lumbosacral and hip conditions.

-- Assess the patient within scope of practice.
+- Assess the patient within the scope of practice.

 - Assess the suitability and safety of acupuncture treatment.